Best HIPAA-Compliant Email for Therapists in 2026

 ✓ Business plans only — not personal Outlook accounts

-Trusted by 225,000+ Therapists — Recommended for Therapist in
+Trusted by 225,000+ Therapists

-SimplePractice is the #1 HIPAA-compliant practice management platform built specifically for therapists.
-Includes secure messaging, telehealth, billing, and a signed BAA — everything you need to stay compliant and protect your clients.
+SimplePractice is the #1 HIPAA-compliant practice management platform for therapists.
+Includes a signed BAA, encrypted messaging, telehealth, and full insurance billing.

 Need HIPAA-compliant email only?
 See Hushmail for Healthcare →